Vontei/notes/resources/front-end-project-proposal.md

 ### CSS Framework

-You must use Bootstrap to save time with common layout and styleing patterns.
+You must use Bootstrap to save time with common layout and styling patterns.

 ### Interactivity